mikhailshilkov/mikhailio-hugo/content/2020/06/eliminate-cold-starts-by-predicting-invocations-of-serverless-functions/index.md

 Imagine an application that is only used during business hours.
 Or, an application that is mostly idle but is sporadically applied for a specific business process.
 Or, a demo app that you want to show to your colleagues during a planning meeting.
 Likely, all of them would still hit cold starts at the beginning of a session.

 Maybe that's why the production implementation begins with a clean histogram every day.
 They will watch and learn, and may use data for the last two weeks to improve later on.

+##### Response from the authors:

+> The policy does not have to assume a stationary distribution of arrival patterns.
+In the traces analyzed in the paper there was not a significant enough variation in the distributions to enable a deep investigation.
+With the production deployment, we will investigate different policies to decay information from previous histograms.

 #### What about function warming?